dasJ/sd-zfs/Readme.md

 It is intended for [mkinitcpio](https://git.archlinux.org/mkinitcpio.git/) (used by [Arch Linux](https://www.archlinux.org/)) but should also work with other systems.
 You are expected to already have a root filesystem on a ZFS dataset.

+Please note that legacy root mounts are not supported because they are legacy technology.

 ## Functionality
 - Boot from any ZFS dataset
 - Use `bootfs` to decide what dataset to use